 Today, an older person said to me about being able to retire from this job in 25 years.
 25 years!
 They’re looking at their life in the same place, doing the same thing for 25 years.
 (Not sure if I said how many years enough!)
 That’s fine.
 Absolutely fine and reasonable.
 For them.

 I said I hope to be retired before the actual age and was given ‘the face’ and even laughter.
 As if dreaming of being retired early is so completely naive and outrageous.
-My person laughed in my face at the idea of me retiring at around 50.
+This person laughed in my face at the idea of me retiring at around 50.
 I’m sorry, but is that not a reasonable goal?
 I realise it doesn’t happen for many, but I can dream can’t I?

 He told me there was no way I’d retire by then.
 As if it’s impossible.
 It’s not impossible.
 It may not be very easy, but it’s not impossible!